KumariSiddhi/Sales-Analysis-with-Budget-Management/README.md

 - **Customer Details**: Top customers, monthly analysis, budget vs revenue.
 - **Product Details**: Top products, sales over time, budget vs revenue.

 ## Conclusion

-All requirements are met.
-Publish the dashboard to Power BI Service
+All the tasks mentioned in the BRD has been completed as per the specified acceptance criteria.
+Once the final report is prepared, we publish the dashboard to  Power BI service and schedule automated data refresh based on the client's specification.

+This concludes a Business Analysis project of Customer Churn Prediction analysis.

+©